 For example, if you are a B2C company you want to use social media sites like Facebook, Instagram, and YouTube to find the right prospects.

-On the other hand, LinkedIn is a great option for B2B companies, because the decision makers utilise the network.
+On the other hand, LinkedIn is a great option for B2B companies, because the decision-makers utilize the network.
 The content types you create in the previous point will generally match the audience you find in the different social networks.

 Alternatively, the larger nature of B2B services and products makes it unlikely that you will close sales directly on the internet.